 Photos taken by Gabriele Basilico and Matteo Piazza

-"Le Officine del Volo: significativo caso di restauro dell'architettura industriale del XX secolo a Milano" by Ferdinando Zanzottera in Riprogettare l'Archeologia, Rotaract Club Milano, pag.
+"Le Officine del Volo: significativo caso di restauro dell'architettura industriale del XX secolo a Milano" by Ferdinando Zanzottera in Riprogettare l'Archeologia, edited by Rotaract Club Milano, pag.
 43-46.

-"Luoghi" by Vito Redaelli in Storie Industriali.
-Passato e presente nel sud est di Milano, Stefania Aleni, Vito Redaelli, pag.
+"Luoghi" di Vito Redaelli in Storie Industriali - Passato e presente nel sud est di Milano, edited by Stefania Aleni, Vito Redaelli, pag.
 36-38.

 "Officine del Volo" in Industrial Chic - Reconverting Spaces by Mariarosa Tagliaferri, Edizioni Gribaudo, pag.
 138-145.